 The route that water takes between falling as precipitation and reaching a stream has a large influence on water quality.
 The nutrient level of water is heavily influenced by the length of time water spends in contact with soil.
-Water that moves quickly into a river (e.g. overland flow) is likely to is difficult to achieve in a poor country such as Mozambique.
-The cause of the flood was a huge amount of rainfall and the severity was influenced by the antecedent wetness of the ground due to a very wet monsoon.
+Water that moves quickly into a river (e.g. overland flow) is likely to have a lower nutrient level than water that moves slowly through the soil as throughflow and/or groundwater.
+However, water that has travelled as overland flow may have a higher level of suspended solids picked up from the surface, so it may appear less pure.